Starting School

 The stories can describe the key places, people and activities your child will encounter in their typical school day, and why they are important.
 A social story can also explain some of the important social expectations and the unwritten rules and patterns of behaviour expected of them while at school.

-You can make an individualised social story on any topic by creating a booklet, a slide presentation or by downloading and using this blank social story template [PDF].
+The social story guide below provides some hints for creating your own stories.
+You can make an individualised social story on any topic by creating a booklet, a slide presentation or by downloading and using the blank template below.

-This social story is called Getting ready for school in the morning [PDF].
+This social story is called Getting ready for school in the morning.
 The aim of this story is to help your child understand what their morning routine will look like on a typical school day, and prepare them for this routine.
 This can reduce your child’s anxiety and help make school mornings run smoothly.
-It is supported with discussion notes [PDF] to help you get the most out of the story.
+It is supported with discussion notes to help you get the most out of the story.

 The story starts with waking up for the day and includes the steps involved in getting ready, such as having breakfast, getting dressed, getting to school and saying goodbye to family.

 Want to personalise this story with your own pictures?
-Download the text only version [PDF] and add photographs or drawings of your own to illustrate it.
+Download the text only version and add photographs or drawings of your own to illustrate it.

 When your child starts school, it can be helpful for teachers and other school staff to understand as much as possible about their individual skills, strengths and interests.